rowcased/rowcased.github.io/codewars.md

 <h2 id="solver"><br>1.
 Problem Solver</h2>

 Inexperienced at first, I quickly learned how to learn, studying other coders' solutions, reading comments, and using tutorials.
-I found solving kata in multiple languages offered invaluable insights, taught me to and use documentation to rapidly learn new languages.
+I found that solving a kata in multiple languages offered invaluable insights to coding, plus how to use documentation to more rapidly learn new languages.

 * 2kyu ~ rank (began as 8kyu)
 * 136 ~ leaderboard position